Dan Grech-Marguerat: Career

-Grech has additional production and live credits on 2021's Rag'n'Bone man and Pink single Anywhere Away From Here.
+Grech has additional production and live credits on 2021's Rag'n'Bone Man and Pink single Anywhere Away From Here.
 He contributed additional production and mixing for the radio single and worked with the NHS choir on the live performance at the Brit Awards.
+In 2021, Grech produced Tom Grennan's album Evering Road, and mixed the 2021 Muna and Phoebe Bridgers single "Silk Chiffon".
+Also that year, he began working with Sam Ryder, mixing Ryder's debut EP Sun’s Gonna Rise.
+Grech mixed and produced the UK Eurovision entry song for 2022, Ryder's There's Nothing but Space, Man!.

-Grech won UK Mixer of the Year 2021 at the Music Producers’ Guild Awards.
+Grech won Mix Engineer of the Year at the 2021 Music Producers Guild Awards, and was nominated for the award in 2022, 2023, and 2024.